hynprk/Digits-Recognition/README.md

 # Digits Recognition

+## Introduction
+Machine learning is one of the important fields data scientist should know.
-Basic supervised learning example using Python
+This is a basic supervised learning example using the digits dataset from sklearn in Python.